fabio-e-azevedo/crud-golang-rabbitmq-mongo/README.md

-  help        Help about any command load        Get Resources JSON and Send API HTTP read        Getting by ID or Listing all resources version     Print the version number of CRUD
+  help        Help about any command load        Get Resources JSON and Send API HTTP read        Getting by ID or Listing all resources version     Show version of crud

 Flags:
   -h, --help   help for crud